 Fiscal adjustment and social protection

 How were distributional issues addressed when the Fund’s pension advice was motivated by short- and medium-term budgetary pressures and the need for fiscal adjustment?
 One way to address this question is to examine a sample of Fund-supported programs.
-Among the 42 Fund arrangements where there was structural conditionality on pension reform, as shown in Table 2, 10 in particular included program provisions that addressed distributional issues associated with the reforms.
-Such provisions were found in Fund-supported programs in Albania, Armenia, Bosnia and Herzegovina, Cyprus, Greece, Hungary, Ireland, Latvia, Portugal, and Ukraine (see Appendix Table 3 for details).
+Among the 43 IMF-supported arrangements where there was structural conditionality on pension reform, as shown in Table 2, 10 in particular included program provisions that addressed distributional issues associated with the reforms.
+Such provisions were found in IMF-supported programs in Albania, Armenia, Bosnia and Herzegovina, Cyprus, Greece, Hungary, Ireland, Latvia, Portugal, and Ukraine (see Appendix Table 3 for details).

 Two principal approaches to addressing distributional concerns were apparent: (i) protecting the pensions received by the bottom group of pensioners; and (ii) limiting the pensions received by either the top group of pensioners or “privileged pensioners.”
-Policies addressed to the former included: the introduction of means-tested social pensions for those elderly not qualifying for a pension (e.g., in Albania and Portugal) or for all citizens above normal retirement age (e.g., in Greece); the shielding of cutbacks from those receiving minimum pensions and family support instruments (e.g., in Greece and Portugal); and allowing for increases in small pensions (e.g., in Latvia).
-Policies of the latter approach sought fiscal savings through cutbacks in the benefits of those receiving more generous pensions.
+Policies addressed to the former approach included: the introduction of means-tested social pensions for those elderly not qualifying for a pension (e.g., in Albania and Portugal) or for all citizens above normal retirement age (e.g., in Greece); the shielding of cutbacks from those receiving minimum pensions and family support instruments (e.g., in Greece and Portugal); and allowing for increases in small pensions (e.g., in Latvia).
+Policies addressed to the latter approach sought fiscal savings through cutbacks in the benefits of those receiving more generous pensions.
 They included: restricting pension benefits for certain categories of privileged pensioners (e.g., in Bosnia and Herzegovina, in relation to ex-veterans and their dependents, and in Ukraine in relation to “special” pensions); enabling only the poorest disabled to receive disability benefits (e.g., in Hungary); reviewing all specific pension regimes (e.g., in Latvia); suspending 13th and 14th month payments for those receiving the highest pensions (e.g., in Greece and Portugal and the 13th month pension for all pensioners in Hungary (2009)); introducing a progressive reduction in monthly pension income for the higher pension recipients (e.g., in Greece in 2013) or levying special contributions on pensions above a given threshold (e.g., in Portugal).

-In program discussions on pension reform, Fund staff occasionally raised concerns about social sustainability (e.g., in Hungary); emphasized the need for a well-targeted and sustainable social security system (e.g., in the Seychelles and Portugal) or expressed concern about fair burden sharing for any fiscal adjustment directed at pensioners (e.g., in Latvia and Portugal).
+In program discussions on pension reform, Fund staff occasionally raised concerns about social sustainability (e.g., in Hungary); emphasized the need for a well-targeted and sustainable social security system (e.g., in Portugal and the Seychelles) or expressed concern about fair burden sharing for any fiscal adjustment directed at pensioners (e.g., in Latvia and Portugal).
 In the 34 countries where structural conditions on pension reform were included in programs, 8 focused on policies to reduce the number of special and privileged pensions, thus moving to unify pension systems across beneficiaries.
 Two-thirds of pension-related program conditions also focused on parametric reforms, particularly to the replacement rate and the retirement age(s).
 Often these conditions required the development of an actuarially-based strategy on which to base further policy reforms consistent with longer-term financial sustainability.
-Reforms to the indexing formula or benefit freezes were also observed, in some cases in programs seeking to contain the rate of growth of spending on pensions (e.g., in Albania, Armenia, Bulgaria, Cyprus, Ireland, Greece, Moldova, Portugal, Serbia).
+Reforms to the indexing formula or benefit freezes were also observed, in some cases in programs seeking to contain the rate of growth of spending on pensions (e.g., in Albania, Armenia, Bulgaria, Cyprus, Greece, Ireland, Moldova, Portugal, Serbia).